Cactus Pads- winter hardy cactus

-We only accept PayPal (to email@example.com) , money orders (made out to Anna Mizyn)
+We only accept Interac e transfer or PayPal (to email@example.com)

 Plants will be reserved once full payment is received.

-Shipments are made from May to September, depending on weather.
+Shipments are made from May to August, depending on the weather.
 We like our plants to be fully filled out from their winter dehydration before we ship them.

 All orders will be shipped by Canada Post-XPRESSPOST, at the beginning of the week to allow for delivery before that weekend, we will contact you by phone or email to let you know when plants have been shipped.